jadecobra/python_tdd_exercises/source/functions/test_functions_w_positional_arguments.rst

 test_functions_w_positional_arguments
 *********************************************************************************

-I can define a:ref:`function<functions>`to take in more than one input, For instance if I am writing a:ref:`function<functions>`to perform operations on 2 numbers as I do in :doc:`/how_to/calculator` , the:ref:`function<functions>`has to be able to take the 2 numbers it performs operations on.
+I can define a :ref:`function<functions>` to take in more than one input, For instance if I am writing a :ref:`function<functions>` to perform operations on 2 numbers as I do in :doc:`/how_to/calculator` , the :ref:`function<functions>` has to be able to take the 2 numbers it performs operations on.
 I add a new test to ``test_functions.py``

 .. code-block:: python